zowe/docs-site/docs/guides/IMPF-workingwithplugins.md

      */
     allowPlugins?: boolean;
 ```
-## Manage and load installed plug-ins
+## Managing and loading installed plug-ins

 Imperative CLI Framework uses the `Plugins.json` file to manage and load installed plug-ins.
 All plug-ins have a `package.json` file that contains the code structure of the plug-in.

 You use the commands in the **plugins** command group to register the package that is defined in `package.json` in `plugins.json`.

-## Design and develop plug-ins
+## Designing and developing plug-ins

 The following topics provide you with tip, best practices, and examples to help you design and develop plug-ins.
 However, before you read further, review the following tips and recommendations: